Mortal Sin (band): Departure of Mat Maurer, fourth split and third reunion (2012–present)

 Mick Burke, guitarist from 1987 to 1990, died on 24 August 2017.
 His death was reported on the band's Facebook page.

 On 30 August 2018, former drummer Wayne Campbell teased a possible reunion on his Facebook page, writing, "If Mortal Sin played a show again would you come to see?".
-As of October 2021, there have been no further updates on a reunion.
+Despite this, a reunion did not materialise at the time.
+Campbell has been listed as a missing person since August 20, 2022.

 In 2020, Mortal Sin were featured on Australian thrash metal documentary Thrash or Fuck Off.
 Vocalist Mat Maurer talked about the hardships Mortal Sin had to endure as an Australian metal band separated from the rest of the world in the 1980s, and the welcome responses they received by a younger generation when touring Europe in the 2000s.

+On 25 July 2025, Mortal Sin announced a comeback on a newly-created Instagram account, with planned Australian shows in 2026 plus an appearance at the Keep It True festival in Germany.
+The lineup for these shows will be the 2006-2012 lineup, but with drummer Cook replaced by George Delinicolis (Livewire, Bastardizer).